 Will I be able to make any modifications to application packages after they are published?

-Yes.
-You can easily modify an application package at any time.
-Please keep in mind that if you make any significant changes to an existing application package, applicants who have already downloaded that package may need to re-download and complete a new application package.
-Applicants who have signed up for notifications will be automatically notified of the changes via email, if the grantor chooses to send change notifications.
+Yes, you can modify an application package at any time.
+However, please keep in mind that if you make any significant changes to an existing application package, applicants must update their application and possibly lose work already completed.
+For applicants using Grants.gov Workspace, they will see an alert on the Manage Workspace page to update their application.
+Applicants who have signed up for email notifications will be automatically notified of the changes via email, if the grantor chooses to send change notifications.

 How do you create a template?